 You may be able to recover compensation for:

 - Medical expenses

 - Lost wages, benefits, or future earnings you may have lost due to the accident.

 - Pain and suffering, if there were emotional injuries that resulted from a slip-and-fall accident.
 Examples include things like mental anguish, anxiety, humiliation, etc.

 Punitive damages may be awarded when involving a reckless disregard for the safety of others.
 These types of damages are meant to deter others from doing the same in the future.
 In Kentucky, the victim must prove with clear and convincing evidence that the defendant acted with fraud, malice, or oppression to justify punitive damages.

 Contact Us If You’ve Been Injured and Want to Seek Compensation

 If you’ve been injured due to a slip and fall, you should contact an attorney to understand your options.

 Whether you’ve hurt yourself due to an uneven sidewalk or due to a slippery floor in a big retailer like Walmart — you’ll want an experienced ally in your corner who isn’t afraid to go to trial for you.
-At the Bryant Law Center, we have an entire team of attorneys dedicated to personal injury who know the Kentucky legal and judicial systems in ways no big out-of-state firm can.
+At Bryant Law Center P.S.C., we have an entire team of attorneys dedicated to personal injury who know the Kentucky legal and judicial systems in ways no big out-of-state firm can.
 Contact us today for a free consultation.